QiruiZhang/TestSetup-openFASOC-Sky130TempSensor/README.md

     pip install pyusb
 ```

 After the installations, connect the three bridges to the daughter board via jumper wires according to "PinMap.txt" in this repository.
 The pin numbers of bridge boards are already printed on-board, like what is shown in Fig. 3, while the chip I/O names are printed on the bottom of the daughter board shown in Fig. 2.
 The three bridges are named "Input-bridge", "Output-bridge1" and "Output-bridge0", where the input bridge is used for all the input pins of the chip and the output bridges are used for chip output pins.
-After connect the chip I/Os, also remember to connect the ground pins of each bridge to the daughter board ground for a common ground.
+After connecting the chip I/Os, also remember to connect the ground pins of each bridge to the daughter board ground for a common ground.

 <img src="FT232H.jpg" width="600">
 Fig. 3.
 FT232H USB-to-GPIO Bridge Board